The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 - Ozone is a very toxic gas.

-- Ozone can be harmful from 100 ft away or more if it’s a high dose, it can harm others in the area including neighbors.
-Clear 200 ft in every direction before a high dose.
+- Ozone can be harmful from 100 ft away or more.
+If it’s a high dose, it can harm others in the area, including neighbors.

-- Ozone needs to be 5-10 x above safe levels for humans to impact bacteria and mold (Pinto).
-You cannot treat mold and be near it.
+- Ozone needs to be 5-10 times above safe levels for humans to impact bacteria and mold (Pinto).

 - The place should be aired out for 25 hours minimum after using ozone to make sure that the gas is not inhaled.
-Ozone is unstable and will dissipate, but it does not dissipate as fast in a closed space with no airflow.
-If other VOCs form (see below) then it is necessary to air out the place for a while.

-- The half-life of ozone is 40 min-25 hours.
-If byproducts have been created then give it a few days at least.
-Make sure there are tonnes of open windows for the air out.
+- If byproducts have been created, then give it a few days at least.
+Make sure there are tons of open windows for the air out.

 Limitations of Ozone